trskop/command-wrapper/man/command-wrapper-subcommand-protocol.7.md

 are available to it:

 `COMMAND_WRAPPER_EXE`
-:   Contains full path to CommandWrapper executable.
+:   Contains full path to Command Wrapper executable.
 Usually
     `${HOME}/.local/lib/command-wrapper/command-wrapper`, e.g.
     `/home/joe/.local/lib/command-wrapper/command-wrapper`.

 `COMMAND_WRAPPER_VERSION`
-:   Contains version of CommandWrapper executable.
+:   Contains version of Command Wrapper executable.

+    **TODO**: In the future this will be a version of *SUBCOMMAND PROTOCOL*, at the moment the version of Command Wrapper and *SUBCOMMAND PROTOCOL* are one and the same.

 `COMMAND_WRAPPER_NAME`
-:   Contains name under which CommandWrapper was executed.
+:   Contains name under which Command Wrapper was executed.
 This is not a file
     path, just command name.

     For example if we run: